-It’s always great to make sure our beautiful dogs stay clean and smelling good by grooming them regularly, but grooming is about more than just keeping them nice and pretty.
-In fact, it’s actually very vital to their health and wellness.
+It’s great to make sure our beautiful dogs stay clean and smell good by grooming them regularly, but grooming is about more than just keeping them nice and pretty.
+In fact, it’s actually vital to their health and wellness.

 There are a lot of essential benefits to maintaining your dog’s hygiene and grooming them regularly.
 Dogs aren’t aware of or concerned about what’s dirty and what they should avoid when they’re outside playing.
 So, it’s our job as good pet parents to make sure we keep them clean, which also helps their general health!